Alert: This post includes images of the Quix portal that are no longer accurate. We have updated images here.

 - Running a deployment

-Here you can see how user journey mapping lets us view how a new user onboarded to our product.
-You’ll see timestamps in the first column and their time-ordered events (authenticated, project created, deployment started etc) in subsequent columns.
+Here you can see how user journey mapping lets us view how a new user is onboarded to our product.
+In subsequent columns, you’ll see timestamps in the first column and their time-ordered events (authenticated, a project created, deployment started, etc.).

-With this in place, we can now build event-driven automations.
+With this in place, we can now build event-driven automation.
 For example, we can send notifications to Slack when a new user signs up.
-If we see them having technical problems, we can intervene to give them a better user experience, in real time, while they are still using the product.
+If we see them having technical problems, we can intervene to give them a better user experience in real time while they are still using the product.

-The Slack notification is a very simple service that listens for the events in the customer journey stream (like Deployment Started, and Deployment Completed) and sends notifications to Slack if the logic detects a problem, such as a longer-than-expected deployment.
-It also reads an error message event, like a deployment failed.
+The Slack notification is a straightforward service that listens for the events in the customer journey stream (like deployment started and deployment completed) and sends notifications to Slack if the logic detects a problem, such as a longer-than-expected deployment.
+It also reads an error message event, such as a failed deployment.

-We see a lot of potential in real time alerting to help us build an amazing customer experience (more on that below).
-For now though, our stream processing pipeline also serves to automate our daily reports and ad hoc analytics.
+We see a lot of potential in real-time alerting to help us build a fantastic customer experience (more on that below).
+For now, though, our stream processing pipeline also serves to automate our daily reports and ad hoc analytics.